 But wait.
 There are roughly another 30 characters not yet mentioned, including several more Williams and a couple of Marys.

-One of the things I generally value with this author is the depth of her research.
+I generally value with this author is the depth of her research.
 But in this novel, I felt she got a bit buried in it.
 At times I felt I was reading more of a scholarly work, rather than a historical novel.
 You will certainly learn a lot about the the battle for the Holy Land – so important to both Christians and Muslims (and Jews too).
 And Penman’s commitment to accuracy (she only made a few changes according to her Afterword) is admirable.
 But I found the sheer volume of characters and the level of detail (especially around battles) became downright cumbersome.
 And about 200 pages before the end, I was ready to be done.

 Fortunately, the last few hundred pages turned out to be full of building drama.
 So I kept going.
 I’m glad I finished it.
 And would recommend it to those interested in this topic.
 But this one certainly isn’t my favorite historical novel by this author.